top of page

 1. Is the candidate someone who knows how to prepare?

-This day and age, our access to information is unprecedented, and we can find out more about a company and its employees more readily than we ever could in the past.
-Doing basic research on a company in some cases is a simple as looking for the best pizza place near you.
-Using LinkedIn or other social media sources, a candidate can research the background of the individual they will be interviewing with.
+Today, our access to information is unprecedented, and we can find out more about a company and its employees more readily than we ever could in the past.
+Doing basic research on a company, in some cases, is as simple as looking for the best pizza place near you.
+Using LinkedIn or other social media sources, a candidate can research the background of the individual they will be interviewing.
 What experience do they have?
 What is their education?
 What groups do they follow?
 I am impressed when a candidate has taken the time to review my background and experience, and this research can quickly develop rapport.
-This is not just because I want to hear accolades fed back to me from social media; it is because it shows me the candidate knows how to do their homework and prepare.
-Which is what I will expect them to do when preparing for a call or meeting with a client.
+This is not just because I want to hear accolades fed back to me from social media; it shows me the candidate knows how to do their homework and prepare.
+I expect them to do this when preparing for a call or meeting with a client.

 Is the candidate merely looking for a job to park themselves in?
-Or is the candidate looking to enhance their career, and use their past skills and experiences to build upon?
-While not always 100 percent aligned, the best-case scenario is that the candidate has enough experience to take on the role, and at the same time, the position has more scope than they have experienced in the past and will allow them to learn and grow for several years to come.
+Or is the candidate looking to enhance their career and use their past skills and experiences to build upon?
+While not always 100 percent aligned, the best-case scenario is that the candidate has enough experience to take on the role.
+At the same time, the position has more scope than they have experienced in the past and will allow them to learn and grow for several years to come.
 This is a win-win situation.

 As far as culture, that varies from company to company, so learning about the culture can be more difficult.
 We have a culture where we encourage learning, growing, and taking on new challenges.
 Does the candidate's answer reflect that they fit our culture?
 How growth-oriented have they been based on their career path so far?
 Have they been continuous learners?
-What I wouldn't want to hear is a candidate tell me; well, I heard you pay well, or you flex hours really work for my lifestyle, or this is an excellent stepping stone for my career.
+I wouldn't want to hear a candidate tell me; I heard you pay generously, your flex hours work for my lifestyle, or This is an excellent stepping stone for my career.

 Comments